-The Corporation's expenses were four per cent under budget year to date.
-Year-to-date the Corporation had 79 fewer one-way trips than budgeted resulting in decreased fuel and operation costs.
+The Corporation's expenses were one per cent under budget year to date.
+The Corporation made 122 fewer one-way trips than budgeted resulting in decreased fuel and operating costs.
+Some unanticipated fleet maintenance issues have resulted in overages.
 Gains on settled fuel swap contracts were realized, and delays in recruitment have resulted in lower than budgeted wages and benefits cost.
-Finally, the timing of planned projects has resulted in period savings.